Atlanta chosen as neutral site location for AFC Championship - NewsBreak

 NFL Commissioner Roger Goodell stated in a news release.

-“We are also grateful to Arthur Blank and the Atlanta Falcons for agreeing to host the AFC Championship Game in Atlanta should the Bills and Chiefs advance.”Wild-card weekend features 6 rematches

-Goodell and the Competition Committee approved a plan to move the AFC Championship to a neutral site if the teams involved could have had homefield advantage if there was a Bills-Bengals winner.
+Goodell and the Competition Committee approved a plan to move the AFC Championship to a neutral site if the teams involved could have had the home-field advantage if there was a Bills-Bengals winner.

 NFL owners had a special league meeting that approved the resolution.